Greta

 What does the name Greta mean?

 Greta is a Germanic name meaning "Pearl."
-Greta is a strong Germanic name meaning "pearl."
-Greta Garbo was Hollywood's most mysterious star.
+Greta is a lovely name of Germanic origin meaning 'Pearl'.
+It gained notable popularity in the United States in the early 20th century, peaking around 1920, and has seen a resurgence in recent years.
 It's a beautiful choice for parents who value germanic heritage and meaningful names.

 Is Greta a popular baby name?

-Greta is moderately popular, currently ranking around #195 in the United States.
+Greta is a unique choice, currently ranking around #310 in the United States.
 Its rarity makes it a distinctive and memorable pick.

 What are good middle names for Greta?